citp/privacy-policy-historical/f/fr/fre/freepostcodelottery.com.md

 ### Third party tracking

-The Website shares limited information with third parties, including search engines, social media websites, affiliate networks and acquisition partners to help monitor traffic to the Website and understand where our visitors are coming from.
-This information is typically used to measure the success of different keywords in search engines, monitor the advertisement of our own services on other websites or reward affiliates and acquisition partners making referrals to the Website.
+The Website shares limited information with third parties, including search engines, social media websites, analytics services, affiliate networks and acquisition partners to help monitor traffic to the Website and understand where our visitors are coming from and how they are using the Website.
+This information is typically used to measure the success of different keywords in search engines, monitor the advertisement of our own services on other website, reward affiliates and acquisition partners making referrals to the Website or record analytics on how the Website is being used, which includes recording information that allows us to recreate a simulation of a visit to the Website.

 The information shared is limited to the details of the keywords or advertisement and may include the use of a referral id and/or temporary unique identifier.
 It will also include the information required to make a connection, including your internet protocol address at the time the connection is made as well as details about your device and browser.